Table of Contents[Hide][Show]

 This is a rather broad topic, but there are many facets that could become a new habit to help you practice breathing more deeply and fluidly.
 This includes practicing yoga.

-Kundalini yoga, for example, implements actions such as the breath of fire – a cleansing and energizing breath, powered by your abdominal contractions.
+Kundalini yoga, for example, implements actions such as the breath of fire—a cleansing and energizing breath, powered by your abdominal contractions.

-How do you do this breathing exercise?
+How do you do this abdominal breathing exercise?

-- Start with long, deep breathing and as soon as the lungs are expanded.
+- Start with long, deep breathing

 If that breathing exercise sounds a bit too intense, just a classic yoga session will help to loosen the body and steady the breath.